-- trial design/complexity;
+- trial design / complexity;

-- technology maturity/complexity; and
+- technology maturity / complexity; and

 - operating model.

-It is the responsibility of each organization to construct its risk-based approaches based on its own understanding of risk, its appetite for risk, its ability to justify its approach, and any associated limiting factors such as available organizational resources.
+Each organization has the responsibility to construct its risk-based approaches based on its own understanding of risk, its appetite for risk, its ability to justify its approach, and any associated limiting factors such as available organizational resources.